-In the Basic Programs, the pedagogy focuses on equipping students with no previous background to read classical Latin or Greek prose and poetry accurately, fluently, and with syntactic precision in 10 weeks.
+Many students have shared with us that their summer at the Latin/Greek Institute was not only one of their most challenging, but also most rewarding academic experiences.
+In the Basic programs, the pedagogy focuses on equipping students with no previous background to read classical Latin or Greek prose and poetry accurately, fluently, and with syntactic precision in ten weeks.
 Our classes run from 9:30 a.m. to 4 p.m., Monday through Friday, with optional classes at 8:30 a.m. and on Sunday afternoons prior to exams on Monday mornings.
 Students often spend six to eight hours on homework each evening.
-The full-time nature of the program immerses students in the structure of the language, allowing them to cover a week’s worth of material from a college class each day.
+The full-time nature of the program immerses students in the structure of the language, allowing them to cover a week's worth of material from a college class each day.

 Latin/Greek Institute

-CUNY Graduate Center, 9th Floor
+CUNY Graduate Center, 9th fl

 365 Fifth Avenue